Ivan Kokonov

-Ivan Kokonov (Иван Коконов; born 17 August 1991) is a Bulgarian professional footballer who plays as a winger for Montana.
+Ivan Kokonov (Иван Коконов; born 17 August 1991) is a Bulgarian professional footballer who plays as a winger for Second League club Yantra Gabrovo.

 Career

 Born in Petrich, Kokonov started his career in his hometown with Belasitsa Petrich.
 Then he played for Pirin Blagoevgrad, before joining Vekta Plovdiv as a youth player.

 He made his professional debut for Sliven 2000, during 2009–10 season, on 13 April 2010 in a 2–0 away loss against Chernomorets Burgas, coming on as a substitute for Nikolay Dimitrov.

 On 12 September 2017, Kokonov signed with Montana until the end of the season.

 On 11 June 2018, Kokonov joined Dunav Ruse.